leofavre/canivete/docs/index.md

 a value will return `true` instead of an empty string, and the absence will return `false`.

+The function also treats boolean values using HTML4 syntax.

 #### Parameters

 | Name | Type | Description |